Phone1300 864 444

 The Lennox Village Vision project aims to improve Lennox Head's village centre while retaining its low-key, social and coastal village feel.

-Following extensive community consultation, planning and concept development, this project is due to kick off on Monday 20 September 2021.
+Following extensive community consultation, planning and concept development, this project kicked off on 20 September 2021.
 The works will be completed in four stages, over two financial years, as funding and grant opportunities become available.

 Stages two to four will include road, stormwater and pavement reconstruction, installation of street furniture and landscaping.